 If you already see your doctor for any condition which requires regular medical checks, and/or if you are taking medicines or drugs prescribed by your doctor and/or if you have been advised to eat a special diet to treat an illness or medical condition, then you must discuss the WW program with your doctor before starting the WW program.
 Examples of such conditions include: diabetes, high blood pressure (hypertension), heart disease, peptic or stomach ulcer, gallstones, kidney stones, and bowel disorders.
 This list is not exhaustive.

 The WW weight-loss system is not suitable for individuals with a recognised eating disorder (eg, anorexia nervosa or bulimia nervosa).

-If you are nursing a child, you may join WW Workshops, providing you get written permission from your doctor and follow the appropriate nutritional advice outlined by your WW Coach and online here.
+If you are nursing a child, you may join WW Workshops, providing you get written permission from your doctor and follow the appropriate nutritional advice outlined by your WW Coach.